Bill Cunningham (American photographer): Death and legacy

 Cunningham died age 87 in New York City on June 25, 2016, after being hospitalized for a stroke.
 His death was widely reported in both the fashion and the general press.
-Following his death, the Bergdorf Goodman department store created a display in its window memorializing Cunningham.
+Following his death, the Bergdorf Goodman department store created a display in its building's window memorializing Cunningham.
 Thousands signed an online petition requesting that the corner of 5th Avenue and 57th Street in New York City be renamed "Bill Cunningham Corner".
 Cunningham was a lifelong Catholic and regular worshipper at Manhattan's Church of St Thomas More, where a private Requiem Mass was celebrated by parish priest Father Kevin Madigan.
 Madigan recalled that "[t]hose closest to him would attest that he was a spiritual person.
 From Sunday to Sunday Bill could be found in one of the rear pews, as unobtrusive here as he would be at some gala at the Met or the Pierre or at a fashion runway."

 Though known for his strong preference for personal privacy (he participated reluctantly as a documentary film subject), Cunningham left an autobiography manuscript, which he titled Fashion Climbing, which his family discovered in his archives after his death in 2016.
 Penguin Press acquired the book at auction, which was published posthumously in September 2018.
 Critic Hilton Als contributed the preface.
 The New York Times Book Review praised the book: "This obscenely enjoyable romp fills in part of the Cunningham back story and provides tantalizing peeks in the psyche of the guarded and mysterious Bill...
 [Fashion Climbing] leaves the readers gasping for more."

+In July 2025 it was announced that the New-York Historical Society had acquired his archive of photographs, negatives, and memorabilia.